-PRECIOUS-Gold steadies above 5-week lows as market rally pauses
+PRECIOUS-Gold edges above five-week low as market rally pauses

 By K. Sathya Narayanan

-March 6 (Reuters) - Gold prices steadied on Wednesday, after recovering from a more than five-week low in the previous session, supported by a pause in global equities’ rally, while a firmer dollar curbed gains.
+March 6 (Reuters) - Gold prices inched up on Wednesday, after recovering from a more than five-week low in the previous session, supported by a pause in global equities’ rally, while a firmer dollar curbed gains.

-Asian stocks held their ground on Wednesday as Chinese equities soared on stimulus hopes, although a resurgence in regional tensions capped broader gains.
+Asian stocks held their ground on Wednesday as Chinese equities rallied on stimulus hopes, although a resurgence in regional tensions capped broader gains.

 “Gold is firming after the sharp fall as competing influences of the interest bearing assets are reversing.
 Bond yields have started to weaken gently, and while the dollar is going up, equities are seeing headwinds,” said Benjamin Lu, an analyst with Singapore-based Phillip Futures.